LaDonna Tittle

-LaDonna Tittle (born March 13, 1949) is an American radio personality, actress and former model.
+LaDonna Tittle (born March 13, 1946) is an American radio personality, actress and former model.
 Tittle is perhaps best known for her radio career from the mid–1970s until the early–2000s.
-Tittle most notable career stints were in Chicago at several stations; WBMX-FM, WJPC-AM alongside Tom Joyner and WGCI-AM.
+Tittle most notable career stints were in Chicago at several stations; WBMX-FM, WJPC alongside Tom Joyner and WGCI-AM.
 From 2018 until 2020, Tittle had a recurring role as Ethel Brown in the Showtime television series The Chi.

 Biography

 Early life and education

 Tittle was born the oldest of five children to Juanita (née Wiley; c.
 1922–2000) and James Olden Tittle in the Bronzeville neighborhood of Chicago, Illinois.
 Her mother owned a record shop and managed several businesses within the neighborhood.
 According to Tittle, Her mom served as part-time manager of WVON during the early 1960s.
 Her father was a businessman who owned several pool halls along East 47th street in the neighborhood.
 Sometime during her early childhood, Tittle and her brother attended school in Covert, Michigan.
 After her parents divorced in 1959, Tittle relocated to the Hyde Park neighborhood with her mother and siblings.
 As a child, Tittle sold candy at the Regal Theater during the late 1950s.
 During her teenage years, Tittle's family relocated to the Robert Taylor Homes public housing project; returning to the Bronzeville neighborhood.
 While a resident at Robert Taylor, Tittle began taking acting classes at the neighborhood club there.
 For high school, Tittle attended Dunbar Vocational High School; graduating in 1964.
 After high school, Tittle studied briefly at Loop College (now known as Harold Washington College) and later transferred to Chicago State University.
 At Chicago State University, Tittle majored in art education and drama with a minor in journalism; graduating in January 1971.
 Tittle was enrolled in the Master's of Art program at the Art Institute of Chicago shortly after graduating college but later dropped out.